lowRISC/opentitan/hw/ip/clkmgr/README.md

 Clock too slow is registered when the clock cycle count is less than the software programmed min threshold.
 Clock time-out is registered when the clock stops toggling and the timeout threshold is reached.

-As these are all software supplied values, the entire measurement control can be locked from further programming through {{< regref "MEASURE_CTRL_REGWEN" >}}.
+As these are all software supplied values, the entire measurement control can be locked from further programming through {{#regref clkmgr.MEASURE_CTRL_REGWEN }}.

 # Programmers Guide